 If you’re tired of wondering how to calculate the Share of Voice for real, here are 5 tools that will help you.

-Mentionlytics is an all-in-one media monitoring tool that offers valuable insights to marketers.
+Mentionlytics is an all-in-one media monitoring tool that offers valuable insights to marketers, including a very detailed share of voice report.
 The tool’s software tracks all conversations about your brand online.
 You can discover what’s being said about you on Twitter, Facebook, LinkedIn, and many more channels.

 Moreover, Mentionlytics promises quality and quantity of brand mentions and insights about numerous important metrics, offering 3 different reports: